pradeephubgit/questdb.io/docs/develop/authenticate.md

 straight after `connect()`.
 The server will respond with a challenge (printable characters terminated with `\n`).
 The client needs to sign the challenge and respond to the server with the `base64` encoded signature (terminated with `\n`).
-If all is good the client can then continue.
-If not, the server will disconnect and log the failure.
+If all is good the client can then continue, if not the server will disconnect and log the failure.

 import Tabs from "@theme/Tabs"